 Most of them had wood of some sort as an integral part of the 'scape.
 Most, not all, of course!

-Seems like every freshwater aquarium utilizes some form of wood as part of the aquascaping composition, doesn't it?
+Seems like virtually every freshwater aquarium utilizes some form of wood or rock as part of the aquascaping composition, doesn't it?

-Would it be possible to do an interesting aquascape completely devoid of driftwood of some sort...or even plants?
+Would it be possible to do an interesting aquascape completely devoid of driftwood and rocks of some sort...or even plants?

-When we look to nature for our cues, we often see a surprisingly homogenous mix of leaves and such in watercourses.
+When we look to Nature for our cues (which we should), we often see a surprisingly homogenous mix of leaves and such in watercourses.
 You often don't see 50 different types of materials accumulating on the bottom.
-It's more like a dozen or less, in varying states of decomposition.
+It's more like a dozen or less, in varying states of decomposition, I might add!

 And this sort of makes sense, right?
 Especially when we take into account the fact that what you'll typically find in a leaf litter bed in a tropical stream, for example, is limited to the botanical materials from the trees and plants that are adjacent to the waterline.

 So I've always been a big fan of creating an interesting botanical component with a few (maybe 6 or so) different materials at the most, to avoid an overly "jumbled" look that's not that realistic.
 What's really interesting about leaves, for example (oh, here I go again!) is that, even within the context of a single variety (Catappa, for example), you see tremendous variation in color and texture.
 The natural "imperfection" of leaves is what makes them so...perfect!

 As leaves break down, you're also getting both a different "look" out of them in addition to changing benefits (visual tint, rising microorganism populations, etc.) And, if you're on top of things, "topping off" your leaf litter as it breaks down and decomposes, you'll have a continuously varying 'scape, yet the underlying "theme" remains consistent...just like in nature, actually, where new materials are constantly falling from the trees or being swept by wind into waterways to "do their thing."